also known as: hamstring

 God specifically told Joshua to do this once.

-Then the Lord said to Joshua, “Do not be afraid because of them, for tomorrow at this time I will deliver all of them slain before Israel; you shall hamstring their horses and burn their chariot with fire.” —Joshua 11:6 NASB
+“Then the Lord said to Joshua, ‘Do not be afraid because of them, for tomorrow at this time I will deliver all of them slain before Israel; you shall hamstring their horses and burn their chariot with fire.’” —Joshua 11:6 NASB

 Instruments of cruelty are in their dwelling place.

 Let not my soul enter their council;

 Let not my honor be united to their assembly;

 For in their anger they slew a man,

 And in their self-will they hamstrung an ox.